syncfusion-content/wpf-docs/wpf/TabControl/Getting-Started.md

 ## Adding TabItem

-You can add the tabitem using the `Items` property of `TabControl`.
-You can set the tabitem name using `TabItemExt` property and add the content to each tabitem by using `TabItemExt.Content` property.
+You can add the tab item using the `Items` property of `TabControl`.
+You can set the tab item name using `TabItemExt` property and add the content to each tab item by using `TabItemExt.Content` property.

 {% tabs %}
 {% highlight XAML %}